 Students begin with a known customer need and a proposed solution, representing a potentially sound business idea.
 Students iterate through the Lean Startup build-measure-learn cycle by combining design thinking and rapid prototyping with qualitative and quantitative research methods to develop and test their minimum viable product with potential customers and establish product-market fit.
-Prerequisite(s): BUSI 4553.
+Prerequisite(s): BUSI 4553 or permission of the instructor.